tescher/TrailCounter/README.md

 WARNING: If you uncomment this line of code without the wire connection, the chip will only come out of sleep mode every 8 seconds, making a bluetooth connection somewhat unresponsive.

+WARNING 2: If you run in this mode, also be aware that the USB is shut off while the board is sleeping.
+So, to get the connection to the IDE to work consistently you need to start a Bluetooth connection to the board to keep it awake while you have the USB connected.

 Run It
 ======